muabria/Cookware.Critque/README.md

 ## Known Issues
 - Error handling for updating records
 - Update forms do not auto-populate with current content
-- GET single equipment does not provide the proper tags
-- Reviews and comments do not show their author
+- Admins are not able to delete comments
 - There are very few character limits on the forms